gitlabhq/gitlabhq/doc/user/project/maven_packages.md

 shows you how to create a new package each time the master branch is updated.

 1\.
 Create a `ci_settings.xml` file specially for GitLab CI and put it into your repository.
+Add server section there with same id as you used for GitLab repository in your `pom.xml` file.
+For example, in our case its `gitlab-maven`.

 ```xml
 <settings xmlns="http://maven.apache.org/SETTINGS/1.1.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"